Dharmey747/Dharmey747/README.md

-- i like airplanes and coding
-- mainly Python and JavaScript
+- Coding mainly in Python and JavaScript
-- discord: dharmey#0320
+- Discord: dharmey#0320

 <!---
 Dharmey747/Dharmey747 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.